okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ## Resources

 Resources are the core of your CloudFormation template.
 They represent the different AWS Components that will be created and configured.

+They are declared and can be references by eachother.
+AWS figures out creation, updates, deletes etc.

+There are over 224 types of resources.